-Recently, the Government of Canada introduced draft legislation that would overhaul the existing environmental assessment process and replace the National Energy Board (NEB) with the Canadian Energy Regulator (CER).
+In early 2018, the Government of Canada introduced Bill C-69 that would overhaul the existing environmental assessment process and replace the National Energy Board (NEB) with the Canadian Energy Regulator (CER).
 In addition, the Impact Assessment Agency of Canada (Agency) would replace the Canadian Environmental Assessment Agency.
 The Agency's new process would include, among other things, an early planning phase that would include indigenous and public participation, a broader scope of impact assessment including potential social, health, economic and environmental effects, and expanded follow-up, monitoring and enforcement with increased involvement of indigenous peoples and communities.
 As to the proposed CER, many of its activities would be similar to the NEB, with the notable exception that the CER would no longer have primary responsibility in the consideration of new major projects.
-It is uncertain when this new regulatory scheme will come into force or whether any amendments will be made before the regulations are finalized.
-It is also unclear what effect these new regulations, if implemented, will have on Canadian Operators and Downstream Operators and ultimately, on the demand for the Corporation's products and services.
+The legislation has now been referred to the Senate, however it is still uncertain when this new regulatory scheme will come into force or whether any further amendments will be made before the regulations are finalized.
+The impact of the new proposed regulatory scheme on proponents and the timing of receipt of approvals of major projects remains unclear.
+It is also unclear what effect these new regulations, if implemented, will have on Canadian Operators and Downstream Operators and ultimately, on the demand for the Corporation's products and services

-Provincial Royalty Rate Changes
+Provincial Royalty Rate Changes and Production Curtailment